A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Introduction

-Extensive experiments demonstrate that the proposed method performs consistently better than state-of-the-art TMOs both qualitatively (via formal subjective experiments) and quantitatively (in terms of objective metrics, TMQI~\cite{yeganeh2012objective} and NLPD \cite{laparra2017perceptually}).
-Meanwhile, it is fully automatic to work with uncalibrated HDR images with unknown maximum luminances.
-Moreover, it is among the fastest local TMOs, and runs in real-time on GPUs.
+We have conducted extensive experiments to demonstrate the superiority of the proposed method, which we name Perceptually optimized and Self-calibrated TMO (PS-TMO) against fifteen existing TMOs.
+We find that PS-TMO performs consistently better than the competing TMOs both qualitatively (via a formal debiased subjective experiment~\cite{cao2021debiased}) and quantitatively (in terms of objective metrics, TMQI~\cite{yeganeh2012objective} and NLPD \cite{laparra2017perceptually}).
+Meanwhile, the proposed self-calibration mechanism through MEF makes PS-TMO fully automatic to work with uncalibrated HDR images (with unknown maximum luminances), while being physiology-driven.
+Besides, PS-TMO is among the fastest local TMOs, and runs in real-time on standard-grade GPUs.

 The preliminary results of this paper were published in its six-page conference version~\cite{chenyang2021}.
-The current journal article provides a complete design and a more comprehensive analysis of the proposed TMO, \eg, the LDR stack fusion (in Sec. \ref{subsec:fusion}), the subjective experiment (in Sec. \ref{sec:subjective}), and design choices and hyper-parameters (in Sec. \ref{sec:setting}).
+The current journal article provides a complete design and a more comprehensive analysis of the proposed PS-TMO, \ie, the self-calibration via the LDR stack fusion (in Sec. \ref{subsec:fusion}), the debiased subjective experiment (in Sec. \ref{sec:subjective}), and the design choice and hyper-parameter analysis (in Sec. \ref{sec:ablation experiment}).